aopal/sgt/_dm notes/Dungeons/cube dungeon/notes.md

   - room to the east is a small living room once used by priests.
     - Room to the south of that is a small living quarters with cramped bunks
 - Room to the south of the dining hall is a prayer room.
 Several old incense burners can be found here, depictions of Immog on the wall, and an illuminated book on a pedestal, still open
+  - The book is an old book of Immog's teachings. if they translate it (fragile riddle can) it'll be just droning on about the value of strength and conquest, the inherent morality lended by a person's ability, etc.
+  - Deeper investigation (maybe later) of this book will reveal that Immog took up the mantle of war god from somewhere else.
+In the story leading up to Immog's ascension he's described as relatively peaceful for a red dragon - the implication that either a) the intent of the power warped him or b) the expectations of him being a war god affected his nature